-In 1886, Slaughter was elected Cochise County Sheriff, tasked with ridding Tombstone and Galeyville of the lawlessness.
-Working closely with Wells Fargo Express Agent and former U.S. Deputy Marshal, Jeff Milton, the two were deadly in tracking and capturing fugitives.
+In 1886, Slaughter was elected Cochise County Sheriff, tasked with ridding Tombstone and Galeyville of lawlessness.
+Working closely with Wells Fargo Express Agent and former U.S. Deputy Marshal Jeff Milton, the two were deadly in tracking and capturing fugitives.
 During this time, Slaughter was known to have worn a pearl-handled .44 and carried a 10-gauge, double-barreled, sawed-off shotgun, which he called an “equalizer.”

 Slaughter also made the “mistake” of hiring Burton Alvord as a Deputy Sheriff.
-Though Alvord quickly earned a reputation as an excellent tracker, bringing in a number of cattle rustlers and other wanted fugitives, he also was a heavy drinker and would, within a few years, turn “outlaw.”
+Though Alvord quickly earned a reputation as an excellent tracker, bringing in several cattle rustlers and other wanted fugitives, he also was a heavy drinker.
+He would, within a few years, turn “outlaw.”

 When Slaughter shouted for the two men to get up, a gunfight ensued, in which Guadalupe Robles, who had otherwise been an upstanding citizen, joined in.
 He was immediately shot and killed.

 Manuel Robles and Deron tried to run away while still blasting their six guns.
 One bullet caught Slaughter’s ear, who returned the fire, killing Nieves Deron.
 Manuel Robles, though seriously wounded by a shot from Burton Alvord, was able to escape.
 Soon, the leader of the gang, Jack Taylor was arrested in Sonora, and Manuel Robles, along with Geronimo Miranda, were killed by the Mexican police in the Sierra Madre mountains.

 In the meantime, Slaughter’s deputy Burton Alvord’s efficiency as a lawman began to slip by 1889 as his drinking had increased.
 Frequenting the many saloons of Tombstone, Alvord started to socialize with some of the criminal elements and was known to get into frequent scuffles.
 As Slaughter began to chastise his actions, Alvord soured on both the sheriff and the law.
 Alvord soon moved on, but Slaughter would receive criticism forever, having hired the man, especially when he turned full-blown outlaw at the end of the century.